A construction of Frobenius manifolds from stability conditions: Abstract

 A finite quiver $Q$ without loops or $2$-cycles defines a $\cy$ triangulated category $\D(Q)$ and a finite heart $\A(Q) \subset \D(Q)$.
 We show that if $Q$ satisfies some (strong) conditions then the space of stability conditions $\stab(\A(Q))$ supported on this heart admits a natural family of semisimple Frobenius manifold structures, constructed using the invariants counting semistable objects in $\D(Q)$.
 In the case of $A_n$ evaluating the family at a special point we recover a branch of the Saito Frobenius structure of the $A_n$ singularity $y^2 = x^{n+1}$.

 We give examples where applying the construction to each mutation of $Q$ and evaluating the families at a special point yields a different branch of the maximal analytic continuation of the same semisimple Frobenius manifold.
-In particular we check that this holds in the case of $A_n$, $n \leq 5$.
+In particular we check that this holds in the case of $A_n$, $n \leq 5$.\\ \emph{MSC2010:} 14N35, 53D45, 16G20.